-Ships of opportunity, such as the Sea Keeper International’s Discovery Yachts, are making the cost of sea borne operations negligible.
-Together, these new/old techniques of access to the sea and access to the depths are providing researchers rediscovered opportunities for system development and hypothesis testing.
+Ships of opportunity, such as Sea Keeper International’s Discovery Yachts, are making the cost of sea-borne operations negligible.
+Together, these new/old techniques of access to the sea and access to the depths are providing researchers with rediscovered opportunities for system development and hypothesis testing.

 The BL-130, the middle lift vehicle, uses three 13” Dia spheres.

 The BL-170, the largest in the series, uses two 17” Dia spheres.

 Benthic Landers may be used singly, in distributed groups, as near bottom devices, tethered off the seafloor in the water column overhead, or linked together in a vertical series of two or more.

 The reprint “Lander Lab: Technologies, Strategies, and Use of Ocean Landers” is in our Reference Library.
 Click here to view.

 Contact Ocean Innovations at (858) 454-4044 or email@example.com